BasilAboSaleem/education-platform-nodejs/README.md

   - Enhanced the admin dashboard for better management of courses and users
   - Fixed bugs related to course payment redirection
   - **New Page**: Added a "Student Enrollment" page in the teacher dashboard to manage student enrollments.
+  - **New Page**: Added an "Enrollment Details" page to manage student enrollment information for teachers.

 🔧 Remaining: enrollment features, visitor page backend, and additional enhancements

 ## 📁 Structure & Notes